 An invite to a family gathering or a get together with friends can be a source of anxiety for those with hearing difficulties as they feel unable to contribute to conversations.
 In these situations, it’s easy to come off as aloof or fail to attend at all, which means missing out on important events and enjoyable experiences with loved ones.

 Not being able to enjoy favorite TV or radio shows at home just adds to the feeling of boredom and isolation felt by those with hearing problems.
 Having to crank up the volume to catch the plot soon becomes common practice and visiting family members could well notice that they must shout over the TV to get themselves heard.

 Feeling unsafe when out and about

 One of the main concerns for those with hearing loss is safety.
-The inability to hear traffic turning the corner, someone coming up behind them or listen to instructions from members of the public to keep them safe while they’re out and about is a real concern for individuals and their families.
-As a consequence, it’s all too easy for the regular trips to the store to become a thing of the past, and easy to rely more on others for day to day grocery needs or go without essential items altogether.
+The inability to hear traffic turning the corner, someone coming up behind them, or listen to instructions from members of the public to keep them safe while they’re out and about is a real concern for individuals and their families.
+Consequently, it’s all too easy for the regular trips to the store to become a thing of the past, and easy to rely more on others for day to day grocery needs or go without essential items altogether.

 If you feel that your hearing is beginning to impact your daily life, then talk to the friendly team at Otofonix today to discover how our hearing aids can help you enjoy high-quality sound and restore your hearing confidence.